 Conversion Reports.
 Finally.
 The conversion and sales data you’ll need to keep an eye on to tune your business system.
 I can’t tell you how hard and costly and infuriating it is to try and get data like this in Infusionsoft.

 In Rainmaker, this data is just right here.
-A couple of clicks.
-Information that is exactly what you need to see.
+A couple of clicks and the exact information you want to see is there.
 No more manually creating big ass spreadsheets in Google Docs, laboriously copying and pasting and typing in numbers from your ecommerce app to get the data you need to see in order to see what’s working and what’s not.

-It’s just that I’m literally blown away by not only the quality and quantity of education materials available to you as a Rainmaker user, but also the fact that it’s just one click away from RIGHT INSIDE THE APP.
+I’m pretty blown away by not only the quality and quantity of education materials available to you as a Rainmaker user, but also the fact that it’s just one click away from RIGHT INSIDE THE APP.
+I’ve only ever seen one other app have this kind of training available inside the app itself, which is The New Kajabi (you can see our full review of Kajabi right here.)

 To finish up this tour, here’s a quick shot of the front of my test site.
 I’ve customized a bit of the text in the theme I chose, but that’s about it so far.
 It’s just this beautiful out of the box with the sample content loaded in: